Ed94/gencpp/docs/Readme.md

 * `GEN_EXPOSE_BACKEND` : Will expose symbols meant for internal use only.
 * `GEN_ROLL_OWN_DEPENDENCIES` : Optional override so that user may define the dependencies themselves.
 * `GEN_DONT_ALLOW_INVALID_CODE` (Not implemented yet) : Will fail when an invalid code is constructed, parsed, or serialized.
-* `GEN_C_LIKE_PP` : Setting to `<true or 1>` Will prevent usage of function defnitions using references and structs with member functions.
+* `GEN_C_LIKE_CPP` : Setting to `<true or 1>` Will prevent usage of function defnitions using references and structs with member functions.
 Structs will still have user-defined operator conversions, for-range support, and other operator overloads

 ### The Data & Interface